-With just four minutes on the clock, and having failed to threaten the opposition line all game, an Ospreys victory seemed unlikely at this stage, but an incredible final few minutes saw the region coming incredibly close.
+With just four minutes on the clock, and having failed to threaten the opposition line all game, an Ospreys victory seemed unlikely at this stage, but an incredible final few minutes saw the region coming agonisingly close.

 Having won a scrum penalty on halfway the Ospreys opted to tap and go, building momentum as they edged into the Castres 22.
 A second penalty offence was awarded and when advantage failed to materialise play was brought back for another penalty and a yellow shown to Geoffrey Palis.
 The late onslaught continued as the clock moved past 80, and another deliberate offence at the ruck resulted in a second Castres yellow, Seremaia Bai heading to the bin.

 Isaacs almost found a way over the line and the forwards pounded forward with the pick and drives that saw Alun Wyn Jones and Richard Hibbard stopped short, but Castres were able to hold firm, the final penalty of the match inches from the line going to the home team, allowing them to put the ball out before celebrating their hard fought win with huge relief.